blackfennec-org/blackfennec/docs/source/project_management/project_plan.rst

 Project Management
 ^^^^^^^^^^^^^^^^^^
 Project Management is done with Gitlab as well.
-The Issue-Boards are used in this project to represent our different Steps an issue can undergo.
+The Issue-Boards are used in this project to represent our different steps an issue can undergo.
 The ordering in the lists show the importance of each issue.
 The higher up an issue is, the higher is its importance.
 The issues created can be assigned to members of the team and to the milestone that they belong to.
-To know which to which Sprint an issue is associated with, dedicated Sprint labels are created at the start of a Sprint.
+To know which to which sprint an issue is associated with, dedicated Sprint labels are created at the start of a sprint.

 The different steps an issue can undergo are described in the following table.